adam-p/yesterday-i-learned/git.md

 Edit your commit message online.

+### How do I update a branch that relies on a remote change that has since been updated?

+Your branch looks like `master -> (unmerged Foo) -> (your stuff)` but Foo has updated.

+To fix that, pull Foo into a new branch, and run `git rebase -i Foo`.

+You will be given the rebase interface. **Remove** Foo from your list of commits.

 ## Usage

 * Why `git push origin (branch)`, when you can [`git push origin HEAD`](http://stackoverflow.com/a/23241152) from your local one?